gruntwork-io/terragrunt/README.md

 # Terragrunt

-Terragrunt is a thin wrapper for the [Terraform client](https://www.terraform.io/) that makes it easier for teams to to use Terraform collaboratively.
-It offers the following key features:
+Terragrunt is a thin wrapper for [Terraform](https://www.terraform.io/) that supports locking and enforces best
+practices:

 1. **Locking**: Terragrunt can use Amazon's [DynamoDB](https://aws.amazon.com/dynamodb/) as a distributed locking mechanism to ensure that two team members working on the same Terraform state files do not overwrite each other's changes.
-DynamoDB is part of the [AWS free tier](https://aws.amazon.com/dynamodb/pricing/), so if you're already using AWS, this locking mechanism should be completely free.
-Other locking mechanisms may be added in the future.
+DynamoDB is part of the [AWS free tier](https://aws.amazon.com/dynamodb/pricing/), so using it as a locking mechanism should not cost you anything.
-1. **Automation**: Terragrunt also automates a few Terraform best practices to prevent common errors.
-For example, you can define your Terraform remote state configuration in a file, and Terragrunt will automatically apply it, ensuring team members don't accidentally forget to enable remote state.
+1. **Remote state management**: A common mistake when using Terraform is to forget to configure remote state or to configure it incorrectly.
+Terragrunt can prevent these sorts of errors by automatically configuring remote state for everyone on your team.

+Other locking mechanisms and automation for other best practices may be added in the future.

 ## Motivation